PoisotLab/ms_mangal_synthesis/reviews.md

 pleased to recommend a full revision of the manuscript, paying particular attention to the important criticisms about:

+> We would like to start by expressing our gratitude for the decision, and to thank both reviewers for their constructive feedback that greatly improved the manuscript.
+We have provided a point by point response to the points raised by both reviewers below (some queries have been very lightly edited for clarity), and will provide more detailed answers to the two following points.

 1. The rationale and justification for using network databases for forecasting network structure across space, time and taxonomy.